Mountain Meadows Massacre: Killings and aftermath

 John D. Lee - Only suspect convicted and executed.
 Constable, judge, Indian Agent.
 Lee conspired in advance with Haight; led initial siege; falsely offered emigrants safe passage; led unwitting train of victims to their surprise execution.

 Isaac C. Haight— Stake President, battalion commander, director of Deseret Iron Company.

-John H. Higbee - Accused by Lee and others of giving the command to begin the killings.
+John M. Higbee - Accused by Lee and others of giving the command to begin the killings.
 Higbee later disavowed responsibility and blamed Lee for the massacre.

 Philip Klingensmith- a Bishop in the church and a private in the militia.
 Participated in the killings.
 After disaffiliation from the LDS Church he turned state's evidence against his fellow conspirators.

-On Friday, September 11, 1857, two militiamen approached the Baker–Fancher party wagons with a white flag and were soon followed by Indian Agent and militia officer John D. Lee who told the battle-weary emigrants that he had negotiated a truce with the Paiutes.
+On Friday, September 11, 1857, two militiamen on horseback approached the Baker–Fancher party wagons, one carrying an American flag and the other with a white flag.
+They were soon followed by Indian Agent and militia officer John D. Lee who told the battle-weary emigrants that he had negotiated a truce with the Paiutes.
 Under Mormon protection, the wagon-train members would be escorted safely back to Cedar City, 36 mi away, in exchange for turning all of their livestock and supplies over to the Native Americans.
 Accepting this offer, the emigrants were led out of their fortification, with the adult men being separated from the women and children.
 The men were paired with a militia escort and when the signal was given, the militiamen turned and shot the male members of the Baker–Fancher party standing by their side.
 The women and children were then ambushed and killed by more militia that were hiding in nearby bushes and ravines.
 Members of the militia were sworn to secrecy.
 A plan was set to blame the massacre on the Native Americans.

 Survivor Nancy Saphrona Huff (4) was taken away along with her family's possessions by John Willis to reside at his house until she was returned to relatives in Arkansas two years later.